influxdata/telegraf/plugins/inputs/prometheus/README.md

 ### Output with timestamp included

-Assuming a prometheus metric example including a timestamp
+Below is an example of a Prometheus metric which includes a timestamp:

 ```text
 # TYPE test_counter counter